Overview of Brain Tumors

 • When a gamma knife is used, an imaging frame is attached to the person’s skull.
 The person lies on a sliding bed, and a large helmet with holes in it is placed over the frame.
 The head of the bed is then slid into a globe that contains radioactive cobalt.
 Radiation passes through the holes in the helmet and is aimed precisely at the tumor.

-Traditionally, radiosurgery is done when a person has four or fewer tumors, and radiation of the whole brain is done when a person has 5 or more tumors.
+Traditionally, radiosurgery is done when a person has 4 or fewer tumors, and whole-brain radiation is done when a person has 5 or more tumors.
 However, some recent evidence suggests that radiosurgery can be done when a person has as many as 10 tumors.
 Radiosurgery is also useful for brain metastases.

 Damage due to radiation sometimes occurs, despite doctor's efforts to prevent it.